-Election 2019: Auburn City Council at-large
+Election 2019: Auburn City Council At-Large

 Occupation: Public health practitioner

-Q: Why do you think you’re the most qualified, or best candidate for this seat?
+Q: Why do you think you are the most qualified or best candidate for this seat?

 A: I serve in Auburn city government as a Planning Board member, and as a member of the 2019 Strategic Planning group.
 I have on-the-ground experience aligning the daily work of city government with our long-term vision for the growth and success of our community.
 My work in public health focuses on complex social issues such as housing, obesity and food insecurity in Auburn and surrounding communities.
 I am an experienced facilitator and have worked with groups and individuals of all backgrounds to identify goals and define strategies for achieving and measuring success.
 I have years of experience managing large federal, state and local grants, and maintaining balanced budgets that create healthier communities.